jbearce/new-site/docs/deployment.md

 To create a `dist` package, follow the steps below:

-1. Ensure all changes are commited and pushed to the `release` branch.
+1. Ensure all changes are committed and pushed to the `release` branch.

 2. Ensure that all changes are described in `CHANGELOG.md` in accordance with [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).